JamieBort/Learning-Directory/Heroku/TourOfHeroesOnHeroku/README.md

 # README Tour Of Heroes On Heroku

+## Status

+Running into issues.
+Going to pause here and look at different tutorials.

 Two things of note.
 1. This tutorial follows in the footsteps of [this one](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript/Angular/TourOfHerosAngularTutorial).
 2. This tutorial mentions